What Is a Cosmetic Fat Bank?

 If a patient is considering a procedure in the future, which could require the injection of fat in a treatment area, it is best for the patient to have access to their own fat.
 Unfortunately, the patient may not have enough fat available for successful fat grafting in the future, in which case the patient can use the fat that has been stored in the fat bank.

 The benefits of using fat from the fat bank is that it is the fat of the patient.
-When fat from a different patient is used, the body could see it as harmful and reject it, subsequently causing a failed procedure.

 Discover Cosmetic Fat Bank Advantages!

 Can You Explain the Journey of Fat When It Is Obtained by Liposuction?

 Once the surgeon extracts fat from a certain area of the body, the fat is treated with Adivive; this concentrates the fat.
 Then, the fat is prepared for freezing and stored in a sterile biological cabinet.
 During this process, the fat will also receive a bar code; this makes sure that the fat does not get misplaced or prevent that the patient ends up with the fat from another patient.